BenjiJackson1/startup/README.md

 - The 3rd Party service call will be called during the login process.
 Users login in will be verified through Google, and thus when the login process is occuring there will be a call to the API that Google has for authenticating logins.

+## CSS Deliverable
+In this portion of the project I used bootstrap and CSS to style my application and give it the polish of a final product.
+I was able to add a cohesive color scheme and style to the page as well as add some aesthetic elements.

+-[x] Header, footer, and main content body were styled properly -[x] Navigation elements were styled, I added properly coded buttons to all of the anchor elements for navigating between pages
+-[x] Responsive to window resizing - the page scales appropriately when the window size is changed
+-[x] Application elements - I employed different colors to give the application a professional and uniform feel, I also added text banners of the name of the application down the sides of the feed for aesthetic appeal -[x] Application text content - Text has the same font and is appropriately scaled throughout the application
+-[x] Application images - I removed the Arizona banner from the bottom of every page and left a tributory smaller image on the post page in the footer that is appropriately styled